A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Is a Bitcoin ATM business profitable?

-Yes, if the location generates sufficient turnover and costs are under control.
+Yes, if the location generates sufficient transaction volume and costs are under control.

 Is a license required?